Wayne I. Yamahata, MD

 Breast Lift FAQ

 One of the common misperceptions about breast enhancement surgery is that getting implants will give you the same results as a breast lift.
-In Sacramento, CA, Dr. Yamahata helps women understand the differences between cosmetic breast surgeries.
+Women from Folsom, Granite Bay, and other cities in the Sacramento area trust Dr. Yamahata to helps them understand the differences between breast enhancement procedures.
 You can find answers below to some of the most common questions about breast lift surgery.

 Breast augmentation and breast lift surgeries enhance the appearance in different ways.
 Breast implants alone provide some lift, but the primary change is an increase in volume.
 Implants can also add extra fullness to the upper part of the breasts that can’t be achieved with a lift alone.
 A breast lift (technically called mastopexy) elevates the breasts but won’t add volume.
 In fact, the breasts may even appear slightly smaller after the procedure.
 If you’re interested in an improvement in both the size and position of your breasts, a combined procedure may be your best option.
 Otherwise, choosing one or the other depending on your goals is the best way to get the look you want.

-Various types of lifts are available.
-Some techniques have more scarring than others.
+Some breast lift techniques leave more scarring than others.
 In general, the amount of scarring from a lift is directly proportional to the amount of lift that is achieved.
 Dr. Yamahata understands that scarring is a major concern for most patients, so he strives to use meticulous surgical techniques that leave the least amount of scarring possible while still providing an adequate lift.
 Prior to your surgery, Dr. Yamahata reviews his surgical technique with you so you know exactly what incisions he plans to use and what your scars may look like once they heal.

 I want a breast lift, but I plan to have more children.
 Should I wait until I’m finished having children?